tdwg/dwc/docs/terms/index.md

 # Darwin Core Quick Reference Guide

-This document is intended to be an easy-to-read reference of the currently (as of 2021-07-15) recommended terms maintained as part of the [Darwin Core standard](https://www.tdwg.org/standards/dwc/) and is maintained by the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/).
+This document is intended to be an easy-to-read reference of the currently (as of 2023-06-28) recommended terms maintained as part of the [Darwin Core standard](https://www.tdwg.org/standards/dwc/) and is maintained by the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/).

 This page is not part of the standard, but combines the normative term names and definitions with the non-normative comments and examples that are meant to help people to use the terms consistently.
-Capitalized terms, such as Occurrence, are Darwin Core classes, which are special category terms used to group sets of terms for convenience.
+Definitions, comments, and examples may include namespace abbreviations (e.g., "dwc:").
+These are included to show that the meaning for the word it is attached to very specifically means the term as defined in that namespace.
+Thus, dwc:Event means Event as defined by Darwin Core at https://dwc.tdwg.org/terms/#event.
+Capitalized terms that follow a namespace abbreviation, such as dwc:Occurrence, are Darwin Core class terms, which are a special category of terms used to group sets of property terms (terms that being with lower case names that follow the namespace abbreviation, e.g., dwc:eventID) for convenience.
 Comprehensive metadata for current and obsolete terms in human readable form are found in the document [List of Darwin Core terms](../list/).

 Additional [files with just the current term names](https://github.com/tdwg/dwc/tree/master/dist) and a [file with the full term history](https://github.com/tdwg/dwc/blob/master/vocabulary/term_versions.csv) can be found in the [Darwin Core repository](https://github.com/tdwg/dwc).